Bjournaux/SeaFreeze/Python/lbftd/README.md

     or create a new section if one is warranted.
 - Add tests to make sure that the TDV spec still expands properly and that the values are calculated correctly.
     The latter may require recalculating a spline in MatLab and comparing it with the output from that platform.
+- The code currently includes a non-dimensional temperature (nDT) flag that will be used in later implementations to automatically recognize non-dimensional input temperatures and convert them to K (see evalMultivarSpline comments).